OCR-D/spec/glossary.md

 ### Ground Truth

-Ground Truth (GT) in the context of OCR-D is transcriptions in PAGE-XML format in combination with the original image.
-Significant parts of the GT have been created manually.
+Ground truth (GT) [in the context of OCR-D](http://ocr-d.de/daten) are transcriptions, specific structure descriptions and word lists.
+These are essentially available in PAGE XML format in combination with the original image.
+Essential parts of the GT were created manually.

 We distinguish different usage scenarios for GT: